Last updated: September 6th, 2023

 I finally came up with a reason to order the Fanatec Podium Hub when I acquired a Cube Controls Formula Sport wheel from my friends at G-Performance.
 I wanted to be able to test the wheel on both my Fanatec DD2 and the Simucube 2 Pro and felt the Podium Hub might be the easiest way to tackle the problem of Fanatec wheelbase compatibility.

 But why do I need a special hub to connect a Cube Controls wheel to a Fanatec DD2?

 The problem with non-Fanatec wheels for Fanatec Wheelbases

 Further, a lot of sim racing wheels from other manufacturers don’t come supplied with a QR (quick release) hub.
-The hub is either suppled with the wheelbase (Simucube provide their SQR hub in the box), or it isn’t.
+The hub is either supplied with the wheelbase (Simucube provides their SQR hub in the box), or it isn’t.

 In Fanatec’s case, the hub comes supplied with the wheel.
 This is where Fanatec’s ecosystem is extremely convenient for your typical sim racer, but for a specialist enthusiast, it can be quite cumbersome or expensive to work around.

 Fanatec offer their Podium Hub as a solution: